hyperledger/bevel/docs/source/operations/corda_networkyaml.md

 A sample configuration file is provide in the repo path:
 `platforms/r3-corda/configuration/samples/network-cordav2.yaml`

+A json-schema definition is provided in `platforms/network-schema.json` to assist with semantic validations and lints.
+You can use your favorite yaml lint plugin compatible with json-schema specification, like `redhat.vscode-yaml` for VSCode.
+You need to adjust the directive in template located in the first line based on your actual build directory:

+`# yaml-language-server: $schema=../platforms/network-schema.json`

 The configurations are grouped in the following sections for better understanding.

 * type